 <script data-ttl-form-mode="complete" src="https://app-static.turtl.co/forms/turtl.forms.adobe.v1.js"></script>

-4. Add the form URL into your Turtl Doc
+4. Add the form URL to your Turtl Doc

 Once your form is hosted on a blank page of your website, copy the URL of the page.
 Next, open the settings for your chosen Doc and paste the URL into the correct field under the "Forms" tab.

-1. Default form URL - This URL will be used for both Immerse and back cover forms unless the back cover form URL is also set.
+Default form URL - This URL will be used for both Content pages and Back cover forms unless the back cover form URL is also set.

-2. Cover form URL - This URL can be used to add a form on the very first Surf page of your content.
+Cover form URL - This URL can be used to add a form on the very first Title page of your content.
 Readers will not be able to read or navigate past the first page without entering their details.